Contributors

 Tudor Black Bay Fifty-Eight

 Rolex doesn’t make any vintage-style dive watches, unfortunately, but their junior brand makes a great one.
 The Tudor Black Bay Fifty-Eight is based on a Tudor diver from its eponymous year, and it’s arguably the closest approximation to a vintage Submariner you can get in a new watch.
 The watch features a gilt dial, oversized crown, coin-edge bezel with a matte black aluminum insert, box sapphire crystal, and 39mm case size.
-This is vintage-styling done right.
+This is vintage styling done right.

 For a deeper dive, read our review of the Tudor Black Bay Fifty-Eight watch.